Gauge the efficiency of your waste and recycling program with just one look? Yes, it is possible.

 Your eyeball test is just the start.
 Whichever system you have right now, you need to monitor it in order to optimize your office waste management.
 You need to:

-We’ve implemented the centralized waste bin system over the years with proven results that we are now sharing in our new free white paper.
-It includes cost breakdowns, benefits, misconceptions, and a case study.
+We’ve implemented the centralized waste bin system over the years with proven results that we are now sharing in our white paper – download it now.
+The white paper includes cost breakdowns, benefits, misconceptions, and a case study.
 Get all the information you need to make an informed decision.
 Questions?
 Call your Great Forest representative today.

 Photo by shaian ramesht on Unsplash